0xSh4dy/0xSh4dy/README.md

 - 👋 Hi, I’m @r4ksh1t0011
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Information Security and Software Development
-- 🌱 I’m currently learning Cyber security, Penetration Testing.
+- 🌱 I’m currently learning Information security
-- 💞️ I’m looking to collaborate on projects related to Information Security
+- 💞️ I’m looking to collaborate on projects related to Information Security.
 <!--- 📫 How to reach me ... --->

 ### Languages and Tools